About this recipe

 - Herby beans: Mix in chopped cilantro or a squeeze of lime juice at the end for brightness.

-Tips for the best Instant Pot Refried Beans
+Tips for the best Instant Pot refried beans

 - Sorting beans: Spread beans on a light-colored tray to easily spot and remove any stones or broken bits.
 Always rinse well before cooking.